Building an N-Best Reranking Layer for Better Korean STT (Without Extra API Calls)

 - LLM correction: additional ~12% reduction in semantic errors

-A small amount of domain configuration usually improves accuracy more than people expect, and it is much cheaper than adding more model calls.
+A small amount of domain configuration -- a dictionary, some priority terms, a quick reranking pass -- improves accuracy more than most people expect.
+And it's infinitely cheaper than adding more model calls.

-For us, N-best reranking became the first gate in the correction pipeline: fast, local, and surprisingly effective.
+N-best reranking became the first gate in my correction pipeline: fast, local, and surprisingly effective for such a simple idea.